wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-deploy.md

 For more information, see the following resource:

 * [Azure Command line tools](/downloads/#cmd-line-tools).
-Portal page in Azure.cn for command line tool information.
+Portal page in Azure.com for command line tool information.

 ###<a name="webdeploy"></a>Deploy from Web Deploy command line